 - A file folder to hold your resumes and other papers/flyers you pick up from the stands.

 When it is your turn to speak, make sure to give a firm handshake, smile and introduce yourself and what you do.
-Ask the questions you have prepared, and when finished, ask for a business card and if they would like your resume.
-Always try to see where someone like you and your skills can fit in with the company.
-And, make sure you’re not taking up much of their or your time.
+Ask the questions you have prepared, and when finished, ask for a business card.
+You can also ask if they would like your resume.
+Always try to see where someone like you and your skills can fit in with the company, and make sure you’re not taking up too much of their time, or yours, for that matter.

 Congratulate yourself for your efforts.
 Think about what you did well and what you can improve on next time.
 Send out follow up emails to everyone you got a business card from thanking them for their time.
 If you guys talked about anything significant or if the representative asked a question and you told them you would get back to them, add the details in the email.